Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Leela chittered in exasperation.
 "Daar!
 Please don’t destroy my taco stand!
 I haven’t paid off the loan yet!"

 "Aww, don’t worry!
 It’s a sturdy little fella, I can tell!
-An’ it’s at such a nice height to, y’know…"
+An’ it’s at such a nice height to, y’know..."

 Even though he was crouching low, his chest was just a bit above her eye level, *completely* filling the window and therefore impossible to miss.
 He grinned and snapped every muscle in his entire body into stone-like hardness, all without moving an inch.

 "...Conspire together."

 Leela’s shack had a nice wide window so she could better interact with her customers.
 Even so, Daar filled and exceeded its frame; he was a huge furry wall of muscle blotting out the sunset.
 She tried not to stare, but... he was sleek and short-furred today, which was when he was his most unashamedly distracting.
-It was raining too, so his fur was slicking down and clinging to every inch of him…
+It was raining too, so his fur was slicking down and clinging to every inch of him...

 ...Well, there were definitely *some* perks to being a target of Daar’s affections.